rui314/mold/docs/mold.md

   consider setting this environment variable to `1` to see if it addresses the OOM issue.

-  Currently, any value other than `1` is silently ignored.

 * `MOLD_DEBUG`:
   If this variable is set to a non-empty string, `mold` embeds its command-line options in the output file's `.comment` section.